dapr/proposals/README.md

 Proposal file are named in the following format:

-> `NNNN-FLAGS-description.md`
+> `YYYYMMDD-FLAGS-description.md`

-Where *NNNN* is the next incremental number in the proposal repository, as a 4 digit number (i.e 0001, 0002...), and *FLAGS* is one (or possibly more)  of:
+Where *YYYY* is a 4-digit year, MM for 2-digit month and DD for 2-digit day of when the proposal was last updated (like `20240309`, for example), and *FLAGS* is one (or possibly more)  of:

 * B - Building block change / creation
 * C - Components change / creation